Every author wants to publish an Amazon bestseller. But do you know how to choose Amazon book categories as part of book

 Sure, you have your Author Central page, and you promote your book on social media.

 You might even understand keyword requirements and know about choosing Kindle search keywords.

-But in learning how to sell on Amazon, you also need to know all about book categories on Amazon.
+But in learning how to sell on Amazon, you also need to know all about how to add book categories on Amazon.